damonto/telmo/README.md

 ### Advertisement

-If you are looking for a removable eUICC solution, such as eSIM.me or 5ber.eSIM, I recommend buying [eSTK.me](https://www.estk.me?aid=esim).
-It is more reliable and offers more features.
-You can purchase it [here](https://www.estk.me?aid=esim), and you can use the coupon code `eSIMCyou` to get a `10%` discount.
+If you don’t have an eUICC yet, you can purchase one from [eSTK.me](https://www.estk.me?aid=esim) and use the coupon code `eSIMCyou` to get 10% off.
+We recommend [eSTK.me](https://www.estk.me?aid=esim) if you need to perform profile downloads on iOS devices.

+If you require more than 1MB of storage to install multiple eSIM profiles, we recommend [9eSIM](https://www.9esim.com/?coupon=DAMON).
+Use the coupon code `DAMON` to also receive 10% off.

 ### Introduction